 Transitional Child Care

 Child care subsidies offered to families that are no longer income eligible for public assistance, generally due to employment, as they transition to greater financial independence.
-The Family Support Act of 1986 established a federal Transitional Child Care program, which was replaced by the Child Care and Development Fund (CCDF).
-Some states continue to operate their own Transitional Child Care programs.
+The Family Support Act of 1986 established a federal Transitional Child Care program, which was later replaced by the Child Care and Development Fund (CCDF).

 Unlicensed Child Care

 Child care programs that have not been licensed by the state.
 The term often refers both to Legally/License-Exempt Child Care such as FFN Child Care that can legally operate without a license as well as a program that illegally operates without a license.
 Unlicensed child care is also referred to as unregulated or non-regulated child care.